EricaLinaG/Emacsn/README.md

 ideal circumstances, then this could also be your solution to accidental emacs startup breakage.

+## emacsn
 There is shell script Emacs wrapper, __emacsn__ is just to make life a little easier.
 Because I'm lazy and I forget.
 It has accumulated features over the years, but remains a nice wrapper for the emacs and emacsclient command lines.

+## The Default Configuration

 The default configuration is mine; [Ericas-Emacs](https://github.com/ericalinag/ericas-emacs).
 But that can be yours or something else.
 It is very easy to change at the top of the _Makefile_.

-If your configuration is set up with an init.el and goes in ~/.emacs.d you are golden and can use yours as the default by visiting and editing this in the makefile.
+If your configuration is set up with an init.el and goes in ~/.emacs.d you are golden and can use yours as the default by visiting and editing this region in the makefile.

     default-emacs-repo := ericalinag/ericas-emacs.git

+### 3 profiles for the default configuration

 The default configuration gets 3 installs, __stable__, __dev__ and __test__.
 test is empty, and therefore vanilla gnu to start with.